Marcus0928/SmartARNavigationApp/docs/API_SmartARNavigation.md

 **Returns:** Nothing

 **Notes:**
-- Always call this in the `dispose()` method of the AR Navigation Screen
+- Called unconditionally from `ARNavigationScreenState.dispose()`, so the session is always released on screen teardown — not just when a new session happens to be created afterward
+- Also called internally by `initializeAR()` before it reinitializes, if a session is already active
-- Failing to dispose will cause memory leaks
+- Failing to dispose will cause memory leaks and, with repeated re-initialization, native ARCore crashes

 ---